Elliot Richardson: Later life

-In the late 1980s and early 1990s, Richardson was associated with the Washington, D.C., office of the New York City law firm of Milbank, Tweed, Hadley & McCloy, of which John J. McCloy was a founding partner.
+From 1980 to 1992, Richardson was partner in the Washington office of Milbank, Tweed, Hadley & McCloy.
 In the 1980s and early 1990s, Richardson was the attorney for Inslaw, Inc., an American software company which alleged that its software had been pirated by the U.S. Justice Department.
 In 1994, Richardson backed President Bill Clinton during his struggle against Paula Jones's charge of sexual harassment.
 In 1998, he received the Presidential Medal of Freedom, the nation's highest civilian honor.